 Although Ferrlecit does not require a test dose, it is recommended for people who have a history of drug allergies.
 This treatment consists of a 62.5 mg/5 mL injection in a single-dose vial.
 The recommended dose is 125 to 250 mg given over the course of two or more treatments.

 Also known as Feraheme or Rienso, this iron infusion is often used for patients with chronic kidney disease and who cannot take oral iron supplements.
 The recommended dosage is a single dose of 1020 mg or two doses of 510 mg given 3 to 8 days apart.

 Iron infusions may cost anywhere between $400 to $4000.
 The final cost will depend on a variety of factors, including the dosage, type of iron used, and duration of treatment.
 The longer the course of treatment, the higher the cost.
-Cost may also be impacted by insurance.
+Also, insurance can have a significant impact on your expenses.